ZebraAlgebra/AlgebraCourseWebsite/website/src/hw/gloss_hw.md

 ### Grading

 We will generally give raw letter grades.
-Submissions without major mistakes and frequent minor mistakes will basically be given the raw letter grade A+ - after conversion, this roughly corresponds to a score of 93 on scale of 0 to 100.
+Submissions without major mistakes and frequent minor mistakes will basically be given the raw letter grade A+ - after conversion, this roughly corresponds to a score of 93 on a scale of 0 to 100.

 For the ones that are exceptionally good, few additional points will be added (within the range of the raw letter grade given), where "goodness" is roughly characterized as "those that stands out from the rest of the submissions"; this often means meeting a few of the following criteria:
 * those with good presentation, such as: